If you don’t find your answer here, please send an email to email@example.com for more information

 Is there a waitlist for full classes?

-Yes, a waitlist will become available once a class has filled.
+Yes, a waitlist will become available once a class has been filled.
 To sign up for the waitlist, first sign into your UltraCamp account and then go to “Make a Reservation.”
 You will find the waitlist sign-up at the bottom of the list of available classes.
 If a space becomes available, you’ll receive an email from UltraCamp with further registration instructions.
 You will have two days to make the reservation or the spot will move on to the next person.

 Is there a cancellation policy?